Sébastienne Guyot: Sport

-Médaille de la Résistance
+Attempt to rescue brother

-On the 7th July 1940, Sébastienne Guyot learnt that her younger brother René had become a prisoner of war earlier that month.
-He was held at the Mulsanne camp and Sebastienne decided to try to rescue him, leaving Toulouse on 9 July.
+On 7 July 1940, Sébastienne Guyot learnt that her younger brother René had become a prisoner of war earlier that month.
+He was held at the Mulsanne camp and Guyot decided to try to rescue him, leaving Toulouse on 9 July.

 She somehow crossed the German army's lines without discovery, arriving at Mulsanne on 15 July and managed to get in touch with her brother.
-René explained that he had been appointed the “commandant du camp” the representative of all the other prisoners in dealing with the Wehrmacht, and felt that he could not abandon his men as his escape could endanger them.
-Sébastienne had to agree with the logic of his argument and left to return to Toulouse.
+René explained that he had been appointed the "commandant du camp" the representative of all the other prisoners in dealing with the Wehrmacht, and felt that he could not abandon his men as his escape could endanger them.
+Guyot had to agree with the logic of his argument and left to return to Toulouse.
 She was discovered by German troops and found to be in possession of a map with instructions for evading them as well as a compass (her family think she travelled in her Renault car).
 She was arrested on 19 July 1940, tried in a court martial on 5 August and sentenced to six months in jail.

 Despite the prison staff being French and visits from a chaplain, Guyot fell ill in prison and did not receive proper treatment.
 When her brother George arrived to pick her up at the end of her sentence in January 1941, he learned that she had just been hospitalised as an emergency.
 He discovered her in a skeletal state in the hospital, with gangrenous frostbitten hands.
 George rushed her to Paris where a surgeon saved her hand, but the disease progressed and she died in great pain at the Broussais Hospital on 22 August 1941.

+Médaille de la Résistance and legacy

-She received the Médaille de la Résistance posthumously in March 1947.
+Sébastienne Guyot received the Médaille de la Résistance posthumously in March 1947.
 Her three brothers survived the war.

-Legacy

-Guyot was awarded the medal of the resistance posthumously.